Welcome to the

 Allergy Free Garden Shrub: Bamboo

-Most bamboo varieties are monocarpic which means they bloom only once in their lives, then they go to seed and die – thus having a very low allergy potential.
+Most bamboo varieties are monocarpic which means they bloom only once in their lives, then they go to seed and die – thus making them one of the best outdoor plants for allergy sufferers.
+Bamboo has a very low allergy potential.
 There are many varieties, but care needs to be taken to make sure they do not become problematic spreaders.

 This bottom image is of heavenly bamboo (Nandina domestica) which is a popular (but not very tall) variety.
 It is more shrubby that other varieties and looks different those that carry the typical Bamboo pole look (above).